Kia XCeed review - Engines, performance and drive

 The 1.4-litre petrol is expected to be the biggest seller and it’s this version that we’ve spent the most time with.
 The engine provides adequate performance but doesn’t feel fantastic under larger throttle inputs, sounding strained in its upper registers.
 0-60mph (Kia doesn’t quote 0-62mph times) takes 9.1 seconds with the manual gearbox or 9.2 with the automatic; top speed is 124mph.

 Go for the 1.0-litre petrol and performance doesn’t dip much; 0-60mph takes 10.9 seconds and top speed is 115mph.
 Improvements in fuel economy and CO2 emissions are also marginal.
+The petrol-electric plug-in hybrid model accelerates from 0-62mph in 10.6 seconds and has a top speed of 99mph.

 The diesel options offer good performance along with improvements in efficiency.
 In 114bhp form the 1.6-litre unit manages the 0-60mph sprint in 11 seconds, while turning the wick up to 134bhp results in a 10.2-second time.
 Top speed is 118mph in the lower-powered car and 122mph in the higher.